Master’s in Communication in Kansas

 FORT HAYS STATE UNIVERSITY

-Fort Hays State University offers an on campus Master of Science in Communication Studies degree in Hays.
+Fort Hays State University offers an on-campus Master of Science in Communication Studies degree in Hays.

 What to Know: The Master of Science in Communication Studies program allows students to choose an emphasis from the following options: Organizational Communication or General Communication.
 The program culminates in either a research-based project or a graduate thesis.